 ASN or Autonomous System Number is a way for internet service providers to organise computer systems.
 They make networks that know how and where to find each other.
 Usually each ASN is linked to a specific network.
 And most times you can get a much more granular control from target a specific ASN than by targeting a country or even a city. ( There could be tens to hundreds of ASNs in a single city )

-Before going all in on residential proxies, let’s first explore a bit what a proxy is.
-In computer networks a proxy is a piece of software that is usually running on a personal computer or dedicated server.
-The primary role of the proxy server is to pass information along from the client to the internet, and vice versa.
+Before we learn about residential proxy, let’s first understand what a proxy is.
+In simplest terms, a proxy is a software that can run both on a personal computer or a dedicated server.
+The primary role of the proxy server is to pass the information along from the client to the internet, and vice versa.
 It typically acts as a middleman between the end-user and the internet.

-A residential proxy is a piece of software running on a device owned by a real home user.
-It tipically runs on personal computers and laptops but can also run on mobile devices.
+A residential proxy is a type of proxy that runs on a device owned by a real home user.
+It typically runs on personal computers or laptops but can also function on mobile devices.
 This kind of proxy helps getting a dedication (yet masked) IP address from an Internet Service Provider (ISP), which is then allocated to the enduser.

-Datacenter proxies are usually servers on high speed internet and have sequential IPs at least partly.
-They are very reliable and very fast however a big disadvantage for them is they are easy to detect as proxies and consequently blocked by websites.
+Datacenter proxies are usually servers on high-speed internet and have sequential IPs at least partly.
+They are very reliable and very fast however a big disadvantage of using them is they are easy to detect as proxies and consequently blocked by websites.

 2. Residential Proxies